Tashifkudpadi/Learning/python/fastAPI/readme.md

 <!-- to make the migration  -->

-alembic upgrade head <!-- this will apply the migration -->
+alembic upgrade head <!-- this will apply the migration to the database with latest revision -->

 <!-- to remove the content column -->